Ernie Lombardi: Major league

 While Lombardi played for the Reds as the starting catcher, three-year teammate and backup catcher Willard Hershberger became the only major league player to commit suicide during a season.
 Hershberger, who thought he had been having difficulties playing as a replacement for an injured Lombardi for a few games in 1940, told manager Bill McKechnie in private that "my father killed himself, and I'm going to do it, too!"
 After failing to appear at the stadium the next day, the Reds checked Hershberger's room at the hotel on August 3 to find that he had slit his throat and wrist.

 In 1942, the Boston Braves (NL team) purchased Lombardi's contract, and he became an All-Star and led the NL and Braves that season with a .330 batting average (albeit, in only 309 at-bats); the next batting title to be won by a catcher came more than 60 years later when Joe Mauer won the AL batting title in 2006.
 As of 2017, Lombardi remains only one of three NL catchers to win a batting title (the others are Cincinnati Reds catcher Bubbles Hargrove in 1926 and SF Giants catcher Buster Posey in 2012).
 His final All-Star selection was during the 1943 season (MLB cancelled the 1945 All-Star Game and no All-Stars were named that season), by which time Boston had traded him to the New York Giants.
 He enjoyed three productive if unspectacular seasons with the Giants before seeing his playing time diminish over the next two seasons.
 Lombardi retired after the 1947 season, having compiled a .306 career batting average, 1,792 hits, 277 doubles, 27 triples, 190 home runs, 990 RBI, 601 runs and 430 walks.

-The six foot, three inch, 230-pound Lombardi was legendarily slow-footed, and during the course of his major league career he grounded into 261 double plays.
+Lombardi, who is measured 6 feet 3 inches and weighed 230 pounds, had limited running speed.
+During his Major League career, he recorded 261 grounded-into double plays.
 Aside from being the leader in grounding into double plays during four seasons, he also holds the MLB record for grounding into a double play once in every 25.3 plate appearances.
-An opposing manager once jokingly said that Lombardi was so slow, he ran like he was carrying a piano — and the man who was tuning it.
+An opposing manager once jokingly said that Lombardi was so slow, he ran like he was carrying a piano and the man who was tuning it.
 Defenses would often position all four infielders in the outfield when Lombardi came to the plate.
 Despite this, he became an outstanding catcher on the basis of his strong, accurate arm and his ability to "call" a game.

 Lombardi began the 1948 season with the Sacramento Solons.
 In May 1948, Sacramento sold Lombardi back to the Oakland Oaks.